cooperstandard/concierge/Endpoints.md

     - no body is required
     - requires a query term, ie `/api/recipe/search?term=spam`
     - returns all recipes whose title's match the term
+- `/recipe/id/:id`
+    - does not require auth token
+    - replace the `:id` at the end of the url with the id of the recipe you are searching for.
+For example `/recipe/id/63d18dab72444738921e3376`
+    - returns the result of the search, can be null if no recipes with that id are found
  - `/user/liked`:
     - requires access token in the header: `authorization : Bearer <token>`
     - no body is required